hayesx0155/WHSTechNotes/journal.md

 # january 8, 2025
 What I enjoyed about last year was what i got for christmas what I look foward to is keeping my good grades and getting an iphone
+# january 13, 2025
+Yes I do think AI tools will enhance opportunities